-350/400 gr of spaghetti
+- 350/400 gr of spaghetti

-1 kg of clams, scrubbed and purged
+- 1,5 kg of clams, scrubbed and purged

-4 tablespoons of extra virgin olive oil
+- 4 tablespoons of extra virgin olive oil

-½ glass of white wine
+- ½ glass of white wine

-2 cloves garlic
+- 2 cloves garlic

-1 tablespoon chopped parsley
+- 1 tablespoon finely chopped parsley

-Freshly ground white pepper or dried red pepper
+- Freshly ground white pepper or dried red pepper

-Put a large fryingpan on the stove at a low heat.
+- Drain the clams.
+Put a large frying pan on the stove at a medium/low heat.
 Add oil and garlic, mix together using a wooden spoon.
-When the garlic is lightly browned, add the clams and the wine.
-In few minutes the wine will evaporate.
+When the garlic is lightly browned, add the clams.
+Put the lid on top and leave it to heat up.
+Mix them so that all the clam shells open (~5 min).
+Get rid of any clams that haven’t opened.

-Line a strainer with 2 coffee filter and ladle through the clam juice, making sure not to ladle the juice from the bottom of the pot that might contain sand.
-Reserve the juice.
-In the meantime cook the pasta al dente.
-Add the clams and the reserved juice in the large saucepan, cover and heat while you drain the pasta.
-Add the pasta in the saucepan with the clams, season with parsley and pepper.
+- Add the clams and the reserved juice in a large frying pan, cover and heat while you drain the pasta.
+Add the pasta in the pan with the clams, season with parsley and pepper.
 Toss well to combine.
-Serve the pasta onto a large plate.
+Serve the pasta immediately.